madiator/githubdatachallenge2/README.md

 # Popular Weekend Programming Languages

-What are the languages used most often during weekends?
+What are some languages used most often during the weekends?
 Are there some languages that are inherently more 'hobbyist' than others?

 I have attempted to answer these questions for this year's [GitHub Data Challenge](https://github.com/blog/1450-the-github-data-challenge-ii).

-One way to answer these questions is to survey thousands of programmers about their language use over weekdays and weekends (which might be fairly difficult, or may not be economically viable).
+One way to answer these questions is to survey thousands of programmers about their language use over weekdays and weekends (which might be fairly difficult, and may not be economically viable).
 But fortunately for us, GitHub records a swath of data from which such information can be mined.
 Whenever programmers push code to GitHub, or do other activities such as forking, downloading etc., information is recorded.
-The data is available as downloadable `json.gz` files at the [GitHub Archive](http://www.githubarchive.org/), or as a dataset at Google BigQuery.
+The data is available to be downloadable as `json` files at the [GitHub Archive](http://www.githubarchive.org/), or as a dataset at Google BigQuery.
+I used the latter.

 One could argue that of all the type of events performed, `PushEvent`s could indicate the language use better than other events (such as WatchEvents).
 There are definitely several limitations with this approach but nevertheless, let us stick with this metric.
 The results when all events are used, is shown in subsequent sections.

-### Based on Push Events
+The high level overview of what I did is as follows: for each language, the number of pushes during the weekends is counted and is divided by the total number of pushes (for that language) to get a ratio for that language.
+This ratio will indicate roughly how active these programming languages have been during weekends, and so I used these ratios to rank the languages from the most weekend-oriented to the least weekend-oriented.

+## Results

 <img src="Images/pushTh1.png"/>

 (Here, in order to avoid too many languages, I counted only those languages which had consistently all non-zero number of events every single day.)

-So Lua, D, Arduino seem to be some of the most popular languages during the weekend.
+So Lua, D and Arduino seem to be some of the most popular languages during the weekend.
 Then come Common Lisp, Haskell and Clojure (what a co-incidence!).
 Go also seems to be pretty popular during the weekends.
 I am not too sure what Verilog, and VHDL are doing in the middle!
 Coffeescript, Actionscript - yes, they make sense.
 I would have expected Javascript to be around the top (meaning left), but I Javascript is the most popular language (see below) and people are churning out javascript irrespective of the day.
 Python, Java, PHP are getting relegated to the bottom (right) - these are more for work than hobby.
 Matlab and R seem to be some of the least frequently used during weekends.

 Next, let us rank this percentage use during weekends for the most popular languages.